-A desktop assessment of the vegetation mapping for the northern section of Four Mile Beach indicates that the largely intact vegetation within this area supports a complex system of communities transitioning from the tidal zone through melaleuca dominated swales, mangroves, and littoral rainforest and contains in a mosaic six different Regional Ecosystem (RE) types.
+A desktop assessment of the vegetation mapping for the northern section of Four Mile Beach indicates that the largely intact vegetation within this area supports a complex system of communities transitioning from the tidal zone through melaleuca dominated swales, mangroves, and littoral rainforest and contains in a mosaic of six different Regional Ecosystem (RE) types.
+Ground-truthing of the vegetation mapping has confirmed the local representation of the RE types present.
 The descriptions, Vegetation Management (VM) Class and Biodiversity (BD) Status of the REs along Four Mile Beach are summarised in Table 2 and Figure 5.